Need help?

 7. How often is the raft checked?

-Liferafts of any type should be inspected annually with an inflation test.
-And every five years, with a gas cylinder load test.
-While it is true that a raft, packed in its container and stowed in a correct environment, can remain operational for several years, as far as the material is concerned, since the useful life of the materials is reduced not with time but with exposure to the elements.
-It is no less true that what it contains does expire, especially the contents of the first aid kit, the batteries and the signaling pyrotechnics.
+Life rafts of any type must be checked annually by means of an inflation test.
+In addition, every five years, a gas cylinder load test is required.
+While it is true that a raft, properly stored in its container and in an appropriate environment, can remain operational for several years in terms of its materials, it is important to note that the useful life of these is not affected by the passage of time itself, but by its exposure to the elements.
+However, the contents of the raft do have an expiration date, especially with regard to the first aid kit, batteries and signaling pyrotechnics.

 8. How does a raft work, in case of emergency?

-The raft will be firmly secured on board in a cleat, before being launched into the water, using the firing buoy, which is a flat ribbon that usually measures about 14 meters, of which two protrude that will be used for tying.
+The raft will be firmly secured on board in a cleat, before being launched into the water, using the firing line, which is a flat strap that usually measures about 14 meters, of which two protrude to be used for tying.
 Failure to do so will mean losing the raft at sea.
-The painter should not be thrown while the raft is on board, the tape will unroll itself along its entire length when thrown into the water and it is not necessary to previously cut the fastening straps on the rigid containers, the inflation pressure will automatically break them.
-Once the raft is in the water, we will shoot by pulling vigorously on the painter.
-Then a firing pin will pierce a cylinder membrane and the raft will automatically inflate in less than a minute.
-Once the raft is inflated, we will lift the painter until it is close to the side to board it.
-When all crew members are on board, we will separate from the ship.
-On the outside of the float, we will find a sheath with a blunt-tipped knife, which will be used to cut the skimmer.
-If the raft swells upside down, there will be no choice but to jump into the water to turn it over.
-They all have a strap for this purpose.
-To do this, we will look for the CO2 bottle container, we will rest our foot on it and we will hold on to the strap to turn the raft over.
-Placing ourselves in the lee will facilitate the turn.
+The firing line should not be thrown while the raft is on board, the strap will unroll itself along its entire length when launched into the water and it is not necessary to cut the fastening straps in rigid containers beforehand, the pressure of inflation will break them automatically.
+Once the raft is in the water, we will fire the firing line by pulling the firing line vigorously.
+A firing pin will then pierce a membrane of the cylinder and the raft will automatically inflate in less than a minute.
+Once the raft is inflated, we will collect the water.
+Once the raft is close to the side of the boat, we will proceed to board it.
+When all the crew members are on board, we will move away from the boat.
+On the outside of the float there is a sheath that houses a blunt knife, which should be used to cut the fillet.
+If the raft is inflated head down, it will be necessary to jump into the water to flip it over.
+All rafts are provided with a strap to facilitate this process.
+To flip the raft, locate the CO2 bottle holder, place one foot on it and grab the strap.
+Standing to leeward will make it easier to flip the raft over.

 9. What can break and how to fix it?

-If it is necessary to re-inflate the floats due to a leak, we have a manual inflation pump inside.
-The inflation valves, one per float, are inside the raft.
-We also have a repair kit, although it works poorly in the wet, and therefore we recommend carrying an additional quick-drying and wet work kit.
-On board the raft we will find plastic spigots of different sizes, extremely effective.
-Inside the raft, next to the entrance, we have a small diameter rescue arch, which we will use as help in case a crew member has to reach the raft by swimming.
+In case the floats need to be reinflated due to a leak, the raft has a manual inflation pump inside.
+The inflation valves, one for each float, are located inside the raft.
+In addition, a repair kit is included, although its effectiveness is reduced in wet conditions; therefore, we recommend taking an additional quick-drying kit suitable for working in wet conditions.
+On board the raft, there are plastic pins of different sizes, which are extremely effective.
+Also, inside the raft, near the entrance, there is a small diameter rescue arch, which should be used as a support in case any crew member needs to swim to the raft.

 10. What items should we not forget on board, in case of emergency?